x-vin/covidcures/docs/src/siddha.md

 Nilavembu / Kapasoora Kudineer powders cost INR 60-70 for 50 g, INR 10 for salt Padigaram in Naattu Marunthu Kadai.
 Popular brands of Ayurvedic Panchtikta Kwatha Choorna cost between about INR 150 to INR 750 for 100 g bottle.

 ### Suggested suppliers:
-All Siddha or Ayurveda shops, and Naattu Marunthu Kadai in TN, like Impcops in Chennai, and a number of online suppliers as well
+All Siddha or Ayurveda shops, and Naattu Marunthu Kadai in TN, like Impcops in Chennai, and a number of online suppliers as well.

 ### Further references:
    - [Herbs to Boost Immunity Against Coronovirus - Ayya Dr. Maragathamani, Siddha Practitioner][5]: In this short video, the physician Ayya Maragathamani gives two good protocols for prevention and treatment of Covid, the last of which is the one mentioned here.